Attributes

 [DataType]

 Some values of DataType when provided to DataTypeAttribute on a string property will alter the behavior of the Vue Components.
-See c-display and See c-display for details.
+See c-display and c-input for details.

 [ForeignKey]